lufinkey/pseuplex/README.md

 	- **autoP12Password**: Automatically determine the password of your plex server's SSL p12 file.
 	- **watchCertChanges**: Automatically reload the SSL certificate/key whenever your cert/key/p12 file changes
 	- **certReloadDelay**: The time in milliseconds to wait after your cert/key/p12 file changes before reloading SSL (if `ssl.watchCertChanges` is `true`).
 Default is `1000`.
+- **plugins**: A map of plugin ids to their source or version.
+This accepts the same format as [`dependencies` in node's package.json](https://docs.npmjs.com/cli/v11/configuring-npm/package-json#dependencies).
+The plugins will be loaded in the order that they're defined.
 - **letterboxd**:
 	- **similarItemsEnabled**: Display similar items from letterboxd on plex media item pages for all users
 	- **friendsActivityHubEnabled**: Display the letterboxd friends activity hub on the home page for all users with a letterboxd username configured